Bhavish4/Student-Management-System/README.md

 ## 📞 Support

-For support, email your-email@example.com or open an issue in the repository.
+For support, email bunnylucky0422@gmail.com or open an issue in the repository.

 ---

-Made with ❤️ by [Your Name]
+Made with ❤️ by Bhavish.